Heather Koldewey

-Heather Koldewey is the co-founder of Project Seahorse and head of marine and freshwater for the Zoological Society of London-London Zoo Aquarium.
+Heather J. Koldewey is the co-founder of Project Seahorse and head of marine and freshwater for the Zoological Society of London-London Zoo Aquarium.
 She additionally serves as an honorary professor for University of Exeter and a National Geographic explorer.
 Her research interests focus on marine and freshwater conservation, seahorse biology and genetics, and the impact of the aquarium trade on wild populations of fish and aquatic invertebrates.

 Education

 Koldewey obtained a B.Sc.
 Biological Sciences (Marine and Fish Biology) at the University of Plymouth with First Class Honours in 1989.
 She then went on to receive a Ph.D. from the University College Swansea/University College London in 1993, where her thesis focused on the genetics of brown trout populations in Welsh rivers.

 Career and Research

 In 1997, Koldewey became the Curator of the Aquarium and Reptile House at the London Zoo, and has worked to advance the role of aquariums in fish conservation globally.
 She was also involved in designing and building Biota!, an aquarium in Silvertown Quays in London.
 In September 2009, the landowner London Development Agency withdrew from the agreement, effectively ending the project.
 Beginning in 1998, she co-chaired a series of workshops that established the first co-ordinated conservation breeding programmes for fish and aquatic invertebrates in European aquariums.
 She has been engaged in marine and freshwater conservation efforts, including programmes in the UK, Philippines, Hong Kong, Sri Lanka, Mexico, Nepal and Mozambique.